Galexy5/tic-tac-toe/README.md

 # tic-tac-toe
+For The Odin Project curriculum
-tic tac toe game in ruby
+Tic Tac Toe game in ruby